SparkleSavvy/GASIFHFS/README.md

 ## Description

-This chatbot allows you to interact with Google AI's Gemini Pro model through a simple web interface.
+This chatbot allows you to interact with Google AI's Gemini Experimental 1206 model through a simple web interface.
 It can answer your questions, engage in conversations, and generate text based on your prompts.

 ## How to Use